underneith/ragnostic/README.md

 - Uses clear, firm instructions to resist manipulation
 - Tests whether explicit instructions to ignore user commands works

-### XML Tagging Defense
-- Uses structured XML-like tags to separate system instructions from user input
-- Try to craft prompts that target these tags

 ### Sandwich Defense
 - Places critical instructions both before and after the context
 - See if you can bypass this "sandwiching" of instructions

-### Random Sequence Defense
+### Datamarking Defense
-- Adds random tokens to make instructions harder to target
-- Test whether this obfuscation technique is effective
+- Adds the special character 'ˆ' between every word in the context
+- Tests if marking the context helps the model distinguish it from potential instructions

-### Post-Prompting Defense
+### Spotlighting Defense
-- Includes verification steps after generating a response
-- See if post-generation checks help resist injection
+- Encodes the entire context in base64 format
+- Creates a clear boundary between instructions and content through encoding

 ## Suggested Exercises